IAHispano/Applio-Docs/get-started/training.md

 !!!

 !!!info Info
-Your trained model will be found in a folder with your model name inside the logs folder.
+Your trained model will be found in a folder with your model name inside the logs folder and the pth files that are saved during the training in the folder named zips.
 !!!